oncody/civ-board-game-2010/README.md

 fortification marker placed on it.

 ### Movement Phase
+* Friendly figures may pass through but they cannot end their movement in a city center
 * Starting travel speed for army and scout figures is 2
 * Starting stacking limit for army and scout figures is 2
 * Turn phase 4